 - Catering options for all events (on or off campus) are restricted to either 1) pre-wrapped foods and individually sealed beverages, or 2) non-pre-wrapped individual food items served by specific individuals wearing masks and gloves, while remaining socially distant.

 - Those in a “family unit” (i.e. roommates) do not need to wear masks or remain socially distant when with one another off campus or in their campus apartment.

 - When gathering with anyone outside your “family unit,” please follow these guidelines:

 - When gathering outside, you may remove your masks if you are socially distant.
 If you are not socially distant, wear masks.
 Outdoor locations provide the safest place to gather with friends, as there is less risk of COVID-19 transmission.
 (E.g. You can gather for a picnic in a park, or get together for an outdoor study session, and take your masks off if you are six feet apart.
 If you are sitting closer than six-feet, leave your masks on.)

 - When gathering in on-campus apartments, groups are limited to double the residential occupancy of apartments (eight people in a four-person unit, four in a two-person unit, etc.).
 If you are able to remain socially distant, you may remove your masks.
 (E.g. If you plan to do a movie night at a friend’s apartment, but will sit closer than six feet, keep your masks on.
 If you sit six or more feet apart, you may remove them.)

-- When gathering in off-campus apartments, limit groups to allow for social distancing, typically 10 or fewer people for a New York apartment.
-If the space you are gathering in does not allow for social distancing, wear masks or consider having fewer guests.
+- When gathering in off-campus apartments, groups are limited to 10 persons with room for social distancing.
+If the space you are gathering in does not allow for social distancing, wear masks or consider having fewer than 10 guests.